These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 District of Columbia

-DC Mayor Muriel Bowser has issued a stay-at home order, which directs residents to stay at home except for essential activities, such as grocery shopping or obtaining medical care.
+Mayor Muriel Bowser has issued a stay-at home order that directs residents to stay at home except for essential activities, such as grocery shopping or obtaining medical care.

 “Any individual who willfully violates the order may be guilty of a misdemeanor and, upon conviction, subject to a fine not exceeding $5,000, imprisonment for not more than 90 days, or both,” Bowser said in a tweet.